 - The Reputable CBD oil is available with certificate of analysis (COA) detailing exactly what is available in the product.
 The hemp oil is not only available with a COA.

-- The CBD oil is legally allowed to have 0.3% THC based on the federal U.S. law.
+- The CBD oil is legally allowed to have 0.2-0.3% THC based on the law.
 The hemp oil doesn't have any THC.
-Local and other state laws also add up regulations for this.
+Local laws also add up regulations for this.

-- Many states have laws apply for the manufacture and distribution of CBD; the hemp oil that doesn't contain THC doesn't have restrictions.
+- Many countries have laws apply for the manufacture and distribution of CBD; the hemp oil that doesn't contain THC doesn't have restrictions.

-- The hemp oil is highly nutrient rich and doesn't have any cannabinoids.
+- The hemp oil is highly nutrient rich.
 It doesn't reap benefits of entourage effects.

 - Hemp oil is also used in beauty products for different years, but the CBD oil is relatively new for all the industries.